Rational choice model: Overview

 Early neoclassical economists writing about rational choice, including William Stanley Jevons, assumed that agents make consumption choices so as to maximize their happiness, or utility.
-Contemporary theory bases rational choice on a set of choice axioms that need to be satisfied, and typically does not specify where the goal (preferences, desires) comes from.
-It mandates just a consistent ranking of the alternatives.
-Individuals choose the best action according to their personal preferences and the constraints facing them.
+Contemporary theory typically does not specify where the goal (preferences, desires) comes from, and mandates just a consistent ranking of the alternatives.
+Duncan Snidal emphasises that the goals are not restricted to self-regarding, selfish, or material interests.
+They include other-regarding, altruistic, as well as normative or ideational goals.